I’m digging, I’m digging, I’m searching right through that luggageMacklemore, Thrift Shop

 Now, I’m not going to say that shopping at thrift shops is the biggest reason we were able to reach FI and retire at age 40.

-But I’m also not going to say it’s a coincidence that on my last day of work, the day I retired, I stopped by the thrift shop on the way home to pick up a few items for our summer vacation.
+But I’m also not going to say it’s a coincidence that on my last day of work, the day I retired, I stopped by the thrift shop on the way home to pick up a few items for our summer vacation in Costa Rica.

 Do you shop at thrift stores?
 Have you ever found something awesome in a resale shop?
 Share your thrift shop experiences in the comments.